-Many plants that are considered herbs have long lasting greenery and bright jaunty flowers that are like a magnet to bees, moths and other insects.
+Many plants that are considered herbs have long-lasting greenery and bright jaunty flowers that are like a magnet to bees, moths, and other insects.
 Growing ornamental oregano provides a subtle oregano taste to food but is more often used for its unique appearance.
 Many of the forms are perfect for hanging baskets or as trailing accents in a rockery.
 They need little specialized care and are as hardy as their more common cousins.

 Ornamental oregano is in the genus Origanum just like its less engaging oregano cousin that is more familiar to our spice cupboards.
 They are a group of disease and deer-resistant plants that thrive in a variety of soils and situations.
 The attribute most praised about this herb is its flowery bracts, which dangle appealingly from the stems in colors of soft pink, lavender, green, and burgundy.

-Ornamental oregano plants may be upright or trailing and some have characteristic flowers but the varieties with whorled colored bracts and silvery blue foliage are most eye catching.
+Ornamental oregano plants may be upright or trailing and some have characteristic flowers but the varieties with whorled colored bracts and silvery blue foliage are most eye-catching.
 Ornamental oregano care is similar to care for any Mediterranean herb.

 Growing Ornamental Oregano in the Garden

-Dittany of Crete and Kent Beauty boast tiny flowers but big colorful bracts.
+Dittany of Crete and Kent Beauty boast tiny flowers but big, colorful bracts.
 The bracts overlap and look similar to crepe paper pinecone scales.
 Pilgrim is an upright form with rosy pink flowers while Amethyst Falls is another cascading plant with hot pink blooms and purple bracts.
 There are even some lime green forms and some with multicolored bracts.